 23rd Apr 2018

 No one wants to look at online reviews of themselves.
 But in cases like these, it is important to bite the bullet and embrace the problems on hand.
-Reviews for doctors in particular require special attention.
+Reviews for doctors, in particular, require special attention.

+Yes, there are so many emotionally-charged complaints online which have little constructive value.
+But we can learn from negative reviews of our services.
 Moreover, as more people conduct research online, every practice should be aware of their online image.
-At least, at that point, one can prepare his or herself to work against any negative reviews.
+At least, at that point, one can prepare him or herself to work against any negative reviews.

+As medical professionals, online reviews are especially difficult to manage.
+Because this field revolves around a patient’s health, bad experiences create even worse reviews.
 And to add insult to injury, there is no legal way to respond to or interact with those dissatisfied patients.
-By responding to bad reviews online, you would be breaking HIPAA compliancy.
-Patients may post online, but as soon as you post back, you are confirming your relationship as doctor and patient (big no-no).
+By responding to bad reviews online, you would be breaking HIPAA compliance.
+Patients may post online, but as soon as you post back, you are confirming your relationship as doctor and patient (a big no-no).

+Not to mention that often there is a breach of doctor-patient confidentiality involved in the response.
 Listen, we all know that there is more to a story than what we see in online reviews.
-But, even still, they have impact on what those reading them will think of you and your doctors.
+But, even still, they have an impact on what those reading them will think of you and your doctors.

+Even though we might not like it, those reviews make a difference.
+Fortunately, there are some steps you can take to lessen the impact of bad reviews online.
+The main sites where reviews for doctors appear are Google My Business, Yelp, Facebook, and Healthgrades.
 Take a look at the information listed on your practice on each of these websites.
 A few things to look for would be:

 - Phone Number